South Face Center

 This is an old moderate problem which has eroded into a more challenging roof move.

 Ascend a slab to the middle of the lower roof.
 Fight through this problem with a variety of mantle, heel hook, and funky friction.
 Apparently, a hold broke off in the last decade and made it a tricky problem.
 It is particularly challenging for short kids.

-Long slings to anchor off the pole up top.
-Once, there was a chockston up top to use, but now it seems like the pole is all that remains.
+Use long slings to anchor off the pole up top.
+Once, there was a chockstone up top to use, but now it seems like the pole is all that remains.
 There is a pocket that may catch your eye just below the top, but a sideways force yanks it right out.